Tubbz-alt/pbg/README.md

 Prints the PBG expression to the char pointer provided.
 If ptr is NULL and n is 0, then this function will allocate memory on the heap which must then be `free`'d by the caller.
 In this way, this function behaves similarly to `fgets`.

-## status
+## can I use it?

 This project is still a work-in-progress.
 Updates will be forthcoming.
--  Implement `pbg_evaluate`.
+-  [x] Implement `pbg_evaluate`.
 How can an explicit dictionary representation be avoided?
-   + Basic implementation provided for pbg_evaluate.
+   + 2018-11-14: Basic implementation provided for pbg_evaluate.
 KEY literals are not yet resolved via dictionary lookup.
+   + 2018-11-15: `pbg_evaluate` now fully functional.
+KEY resolution is achieved via a user-defined function.
--  Add error handling!
+-  [ ] Add error handling!
--  Fix `pbg_gets`: short-circuit evaluation once buffer is full, restore `gets`-like behavior and size buffer precisely.
+-  [ ] Fix `pbg_gets`: short-circuit evaluation once buffer is full, restore `gets`-like behavior and size buffer precisely.
--  Re-add whitespace insensitivity.
+-  [ ] Add whitespace insensitivity within relevant fields.